-As one wag put it, “In the orchestra world, George Frideric Handel’s Messiah is just as much an annual Christmas tradition as eggnog and overworked shopping mall Santas.”
+As one wag put it, “In the orchestra world, George Frideric Handel’s Messiah is every bit an annual Christmas tradition as eggnog and overworked shopping mall Santas.”

-Handel’s magnum opus is one of the supreme wonders of human genius, especially if you keep in mind that the genius on display is not only Handel’s.
+Handel’s magnum opus is one of the supreme wonders of human genius, especially if you keep in mind that the genius on display isn’t only Handel’s.

 We’re so used to calling the work “Handel’s Messiah” that we fail to notice that he only wrote the music.
 And as good as the music is, what’s being said, or in this case, sung, is every bit as inspired and inspiring.

-The text, or “libretto,” as it’s properly called, was written by Charles Jennens.
+The text, or “libretto,” as it is properly called, was written by Charles Jennens.
 Chances are you’ve never heard of him.
-And you’re not alone.
+You’re not alone.
 Even in his lifetime Jennens was “utterly unknown” to most of his contemporaries.

 But obviously not to Handel, who, in a letter to Jennens, referred to their collaboration as “your Messiah.”
 As the director of the Handel House said a few years ago, “Without Jennens there would be no Messiah.”